svetlanatumma/Portfolio/README.md

 # Welcome to my GitHub Portfolio!

-**I'm Svetlana** - Aspiring Data Analyst with Marketing & Management Background
+ 👋 **I'm Svetlana**   - Aspiring Data Analyst with Marketing & Management Background
 Transitioning to Data Analytics with 10+ years of business experience in marketing and management.
 Combining strong business acumen with technical skills in data analysis to provide actionable, data-driven insights.

-🎯 Seeking Data Analyst opportunities
+🔍 I'm actively searching for a Data Analyst position

 ---